 Director | Content + Design

-Dr. Scott Heath is a professor in the Department of English at Georgia State University where he specializes in African American literature, black popular culture, and speculative race theory.
-His book Head Theory: Hip_Hop Discourse and Black-Based Culture is being published by Oxford University Press.
+Dr. Scott Heath is a professor in the Department of English at Loyola University New Orleans, where he specializes in African American literature, black popular culture, and speculative race theory.
+His book Head Theory: How Hip Hop Works is being published by Oxford University Press.